Isabelle Eberhardt: Move to North Africa

 Eberhardt relocated to Bône with her mother in May 1897.
 They initially lived with David and his wife, who both disapproved of the amount of time Eberhardt and her mother spent with Arabs.
 Eberhardt and her mother did not like the Davids' attitude, which was typical of European settlers in the area, and later avoided the country's French residents, renting an Arabic-style house far from the European quarter.
 Eberhardt, aware that a Muslim woman could go out neither alone nor unveiled, dressed as a man in a burnous and turban.
 She expanded on her previous studies of Arabic, and became fluent within a few months.
 She and her mother converted to Islam.
 Mackworth writes that while Eberhardt was a "natural mystic", her conversion appeared to be largely for practical reasons, as it gave her greater acceptance among the Arabs.
 Eberhardt found it easy to accept Islam; Trophimowsky had brought her up as a fatalist and Islam gave her fatalism a meaning.
 She embraced the Islamic concept that everything is predestined and the will of God.

-Although Eberhardt largely devoted herself to the Muslim way of life, she frequently partook of marijuana and alcohol and had many lovers.
+Although Eberhardt largely devoted herself to the Muslim way of life, she frequently consumed both marijuana and alcohol and had many lovers, including several of her Algerian acquaintances.
 According to a friend, Eberhardt "drank more than a Legionnaire, smoked more kief than a hashish addict and made love for the love of making love".
 She was heterosexual, but often treated sexual intercourse as impersonal.
 The reason for her Arabic companions' tolerance of her lifestyle has been debated by biographers.
 According to Mackworth, the "delicate courtesy of the Arabs" led them to treat Eberhardt as a man because she wished to live as one.
+Mark Sedgwick further states that Eberhard was serious about studying and committing to Sufi practice, even though she did not observe many aspects of the Sharia.
 Eberhardt's behaviour made her an outcast with the French settlers and the colonial administration, who watched her closely.
 Seeing no reason why a woman would choose the company of impoverished Arabs over her fellow Europeans, they eventually concluded she must be an English agent, sent to stir up resentment towards the French.